ArcBlock/forge-docs/src/sdk/elixir.md

 hash = ForgeSdk.send_tx(tx1)
 ```

-Now if we check the laptop's owner, the `onwner` in `AssetState` should be Alice's address.
+Now if we check the laptop's owner, the `owner` in `AssetState` should be Alice's address.

 ```elixir
 ForgeSdk.get_asset_state(address: asset_address)